drslump/ass-ert/docs/async.md

 *expression* reaches that point while evaluating but `.then` is not an *expectation*, it's part of the *expression* interface just like `.test` or `.assert`.

+!!! caution
-> **Important**: We divert from the Promise/A specification in that callback functions registered with `.then` will be called **each and every time** the *expression* is resolved.
-The reasoning is that the `.then` is targetting the *expression*, which is an abstract form until it gets resolved.
+    We divert from the Promise/A specification in that callback functions registered with `.then` will be called **each and every time** the *expression* is resolved.
+The reasoning is that the `.then` is targeting the *expression*, which is an abstract form until it gets resolved.

 ### Testing Promises